blamario/grampa/rank2classes/README.md

   * [Rank2.Traversable](http://hackage.haskell.org/packages/archive/doc/html/Rank2.html#t:Traversable)
   * [Rank2.Distributive](http://hackage.haskell.org/packages/archive/doc/html/Rank2.html#t:Distributive)

 The methods of these type classes all have rank-2 types.
-The class instances are data types of kind `(* -> *) -> *`, one example of which would be a database record with different field types but all wrapped by the same type constructor:
+The class instances are data types of kind `(k -> *) -> *`, one example of which would be a database record with different field types but all wrapped by the same type
+constructor:

 ~~~ {.haskell}
 data Person f = Person{